BrynjulvBrynjulvsen/kafka-workshop/exercises/2_kafka-consumer-groups.md

   val producer = ContinuousProducer(Constants.PARTITIONED_TOPIC) { "key" to "value" }
   producer.resume()
   ```
-- **Execution model**: the provided scaffold spins up every consumer within the same `main` function—run the Gradle task once and let it log in the foreground while you observe.
+- **Execution model**: the provided scaffold spins up every consumer within the same `main` function - run the Gradle task once and let it log in the foreground while you observe.
 - **What to watch**: Only one consumer receives data per partition.
-If your topic has a single partition, the other consumers remain idle—try `partitioned-topic` which has multiple partitions.
+If your topic has a single partition, the other consumers remain idle - try `partitioned-topic` which has multiple partitions.
 - **Verify**: Run `./gradlew runKotlinClass -PmainClass=tasks.consumergroups._1_MultiMemberConsumerGroupKt` and, in parallel, execute `docker compose exec kafka1 kafka-consumer-groups --bootstrap-server kafka1:9092 --describe --group <your-group>` to see partition assignments and lag.

 ## Console drills with `kafka-consumer-groups`